Analysis

 for event in history:

 print(f"{event['created_at']}: {event['event']} - {event['text']}")Memories aren't write-once.
 People change their minds, projects wrap up, and stale facts cause more harm than no facts at all.
-The update, delete, get_all, and history methods (all part of the documented Memory API) give you the controls to keep the store honest.
+The update, delete, get_all, and history methods (all part of the documented Memory API (opens in a new tab)) give you the controls to keep the store honest.
 The history call in particular is handy for auditing: it shows how a given memory has changed over time.

 Step 6: Self-Hosted Deployment